marctrem/docs/indexes.md

 After a column is indexed, SQL can easily filter its values using the index instead of scanning each row one-by-one.
 On large tables, this greatly reduces the number of rows SQL has to use, executing queries exponentially faster.

 For example, if you index an `INT` column and then filter it <code>WHERE &lt;indexed column&gt; = 10</code>, SQL can use the index to find values starting at 10 but less than 11.
-In contrast, without an index, SQL would have to evaluate _every_ row in the column for values equaling 10.
+In contrast, without an index, database would have to evaluate _every_ row in the table for cells equaling 10.
+This is known as [full table scan](https://en.wikipedia.org/wiki/Full_table_scan).

 ### Creation